neumino/neumino.github.io/movies.md

 ### Transformers: The Last Knight
-*Released on 2017-06-21, vote average 6.2*
+*Released on 2017-06-21, vote average 6.1*

-In the DANOVIC GHAHAHAH OMG NASHDHASDASDASDance with Bumblebee, an English lord, and an Oxford professor to learn why the Transformers keep coming back to Earth.
+Autobots and Decepticons are at war, with humans on the sidelines.
+Optimus Prime is gone.
+The key to saving our future lies buried in the secrets of the past, in the hidden history of Transformers on Earth.

 <iframe id="player"
 	type="text/html"